-MUEN 526 Guitar Ensemble (1, max 4, FaSp) Rehearsal and performance of literature composed, transcribed and arranged ture composed, transcribed and arranged for small ensembles, including literature for small ensembles of guitar and other instruments, as well as voice.
+MUEN 526 Guitar Ensemble (1, max 4, FaSp) Rehearsal and performance of literature composed, transcribed and arranged for small ensembles, including literature for small ensembles of guitar and other instruments, as well as voice.
 (Duplicates credit in former MUEN 426.)